ghga-de/ghga-metadata-schema/docs/schema_markdown/sample_input_files.md

 # Slot: sample_input_files

-The SampleFile associated used as an input for an entity.
+The Sample File associated used as an input for an entity.

 URI: [GHGA:sample_input_files](https://w3id.org/GHGA/sample_input_files)